-When you are discharged from the hospital, there are a number of things you should understand to ensure the success of your orthopaedic surgery:
+When you are discharged from the hospital, there are a number of things you should understand to ensure the success of your orthopedic surgery.

-Be aware of any restrictions ordered by your surgeon.
+Be aware of any restrictions from your surgeon.
 These restrictions will be written on your discharge instructions.

-It is important to continue the exercise programs given to you as part of your daily routine.
+It is important to continue the maintenance programs given to you as part of your daily routine.
 Your endurance will continue to improve.

 Continue to use any of the home aids and devices to protect and reduce stress on the surgical areas.